logzly. Sharp Garnish

 Master Decorative Knife Cuts: A Step-by-Step Guide to Elevate Your Plate Presentation

 A beautiful plate catches the eye before the first bite.
-In a world where food is as much art as sustenance, a simple slice can turn a humble dish into a conversation starter.
+In a world where food is as much art as sustenance, a simple slice can turn a humble dish into a conversation starter, especially when you employ the 7 knife techniques every home chef can use.
 Let’s sharpen our skills and add a dash of drama to every plate.

 Why Decorative Cuts Matter